-Individual apartment units shall must bare numbered considering the type of unit, the individual apartment entrance location, and building design as follows:
+Individual apartment units shall be are numbered considering the type of unit, the individual apartment entrance location, and building design as follows:

 - a.
-Duplex: A number shall_must beis provided to each individual unit at its front entrance. - b.
-Townhouse: A number shall_must beis provided to each individual unit at its front entrance.
+Duplex: A number shall be is provided to each individual unit at its front entrance. - b.
+Townhouse: A number shall be is provided to each individual unit at its front entrance. - c.
+Garden Apartment: A number shall be is provided to each unit at the entrance.
+If the apartment unit's entrance is located on an inside foyer, a number shall be is provided outside the building entrance.
+Each unit located on such foyer shall be is provided with a numerical suffix as a secondary method of addressing.
+Specifically, ground floors shall use suffixes in the 100's starting at unit 100, the second floor shall uses the 200's starting at unit 200 and other levels will start in a similar fashion (the basement level shall uses

-Garden Apartment: A number shall_must beis provided to each unit at the entrance.
-If the apartment unit's entrance is located on an inside foyer, a number shall_must beis provided outside the building entrance.
-Each unit located on such foyer shall_must beis provided with a numerical suffix as a secondary method of addressing.
-Specifically, ground floors shall_must use suffixes in the 100's starting at unit 100, the second floor shall_must use the 200's starting at unit 200 and other levels will start in a similar fashion (the basement level shall_must use 000's starting at unit 001 or B001).
-The building number and road name followed by the apartment unit's numerical designation shall_must form the address (e.g., 630 Old Shady Grove Road, Unit 101).
-Numerical characters shall_mustmay not be combined (e.g., 630-101 Old Shady Grove Road).
+000's starting at unit 001 or B001).
+The building number and road name followed by the apartment unit's numerical designation shall form the address (e.g., 630 Old Shady Grove Road, Unit 101).
+Numerical characters shall may not be combined (e.g., 630-101 Old Shady Grove Road).
 The development name may also be used in the address whenever desirable.
 For single level garden apartments and house apartments, letters may be acceptable as a secondary method of addressing.